-NIST will coordinate a special i-vector challenge in late 2013 and 2014 based on data used in previous NIST Speaker Recognition Evaluations (SREs).
-This challenge is intended to foster interest in this field from the machine learning community and its early results will be featured in a special session of the Odyssey 2014 International Workshop on Speaker and Language Recognition.
-It will be based on the i-vector paradigm widely used by state-of-the-art speaker recognition systems.
+In order to foster interest from the Machine Learning Community in the fields of Speaker Recognition and Language Recognition, the National Institute of Standards and Technology (NIST) began organizing evaluations in the format of challenges.
+The challenges are based on the i-vector paradigm widely used by state-of-the-art speaker and language recognition systems.
 By providing such i-vectors directly and not utilizing audio data, the evaluation is intended to be readily accessible to participants from outside the audio processing field.

 In order to register and participate, please visit the challenge site: